 These letters are perfect because everyone can participate.
 The money issue is completely eliminated for everyone from the young siblings still at home, to the newly wed couple tight on money.
 Anyone can write a letter!

-I got a letter from my little brother last year.
+One year I got a letter from my little brother.
 I have seen this brother maybe 3 times in the last 10 years since we live on opposite ends of the country.
 We hadn’t talked in a long time, and pretty much all I know about his family is what I see posted on Facebook and his family blog.
 Getting this letter was like a window into his world.
 We have since talked on the phone and through FaceTime.
 All this from a simple Christmas gift of a letter!

 - Recap of the year